Travel.State.Gov > International Travel > Country Information > South Sudan International Travel Information

 Aid Workers: Consult with the security personnel representing your organization.
 Compounds housing aid workers have been breached and aid workers, including U.S. citizens, have been the targets of shootings, ambushes, violent assaults, harassment, and robberies.

 Currency: The South Sudanese pound (SSP) is the official currency.
 It is a cash exclusive society.
 Carry sufficient funds in to cover all your expenses for the duration of your stay.
 ATMs draw on local banks only.
 Exchange currency only at reputable banks.
-U.S. currency issued prior to 2006 or blemished is not accepted.
+U.S. currency that is damaged or issued prior to 2006 is not accepted.

-Photography: A permit is required and may be obtained from the Ministry of Interior for $50.
+Photography: For any photography, amateur and professional, a permit is required and may be obtained from the Ministry of Interior for $50.
 Even with a permit, you must be careful taking pictures, as police have arrested and physically assaulted tourists for using a camera.
+In addition, traveling with professional photography equipment will trigger extra scrutiny regardless of occupation.

-LGBTI Travelers: Consensual same-sex sexual relations are illegal in South Sudan with penalties up to 10 years’ imprisonment.
-If non-consensual, the penalty is up to 14 years imprisonment.
+LGBTI Travelers: Same-sex sexual relations are considered illegal in South Sudan with penalties of up to 10 years’ imprisonment, if consensual.
+If non-consensual, the penalty is up to 14 years’ imprisonment.
 Societal discrimination against lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons is widespread, and there are no known LGBTI organizations.

 Travelers Who Require Accessibility Assistance: Persons with disabilities face limited access to transportation, public buildings, hotels, and communication accommodations.
 There are few sidewalks and no curb-cuts, and most buildings lack elevators.